ebd622/splunk/core_certified_power_user/using_field_extractor/README.md

     * `erex` - aids (helps) in generating regex for field extraction as long as you provide exanples of what you want to extract.

 #### Explore the Splunk Web Field Extractor (FX)
+There are a few ways to nvigate to Web Field Extractor:
+* Settings -> Fields -> Fields Extractions -> Open Field Extractor
+*